vdsingh/vdsingh/README.md

 Email: vdsingh@umass.edu

-The pinned projects are the mobile apps I've developed/am developing:
+The pinned projects are the mobile apps I've developed/am developing.
+EvolveAI is my most recent project and most accurately reflects my skills.
+Take a look through the APIClient and the Custom Form Implementation in the View/ViewModel layers (start here: Views/FormQuestion/EAFormElement):